PrithivirajDamodaran/Gramformer/README.md

 ### Use-cases:

-**Machine-Language generation is becoming mainstream, so post processing for model generated text will come in handy.**
+**Area 1:Machine-Language generation is becoming mainstream, so post processing for model generated text will come in handy.**

 <ul>
     <li>NMT: Machine Translated text.</li>